 Testosterone is produced by your ovaries and other parts of your body.

-You might think testosterone is a male hormone but it also plays an important role in women’s sexual desire, emotional wellbeing and bone and muscle strength.
+You might think testosterone is a male hormone, but it also plays an important role in women’s sexual desire, emotional wellbeing and bone and muscle strength.

 Testosterone decreases gradually with age.
-In some women, levels fall by half between the ages of 20 and 40 years.
+In some women, levels fall by half between the ages of 20 and 40.

 Perimenopause, menopause and postmenopause

+Menopause is when you have your final period.
 Most women reach menopause between the ages of 45 and 55 years.
 In Australia, the average age for women to reach menopause is 51 to 52.
 Some women reach menopause as late as 60.

 Changing hormones can also affect your menstrual cycle.
 For example, your periods may be irregular, shorter (or longer), lighter (or heavier), or they may not come for a few months.